Choens/install-scripts/Desktop - Common.md

 Each email address has an FireFox account.
 FF will then send you the code.
 This will sync extensions, bookmarks, etc.

-## Chrome

-- Use Firefox Developer Theme or some other Dark theme.

 ## Fixes!